Uaine1/Expired-Goods/README.md

 - User will get notification about the expiration date.

 ## To Do
-- Store data in a local data base or a server.
+✅  Store data in a local data base or a server.<br>
-- Implement a registration system.
+✅  Users are able to view their list of goods. <br>
-- Send notification to a users.
+❌ Implement a registration system. <br>
-- Users are able to view their list of goods.
+❌ Send notification to a users. <br>
-- Use Streamlit for the frontend.
+❌ Use Streamlit for the frontend. <br>